0xCB-dev/docs.keeb.supply/content/0xcb-1337/guide/index.md

 <br>By default it will display things like the layer you are on and if NUM or CAPS lock are enabled.
 ![]()

-<br>When CAPS lock is enabled your underglow LEDs will also turn red.
+<br>When CAPS lock is enabled your underglow LEDs will turn red.
 ![]()

 <br>A hidden feature of the 1337 is the preinstalled game we have added!
-Press this key combination to access the game layer.
+Navigate to layer 4 and press the encoder knob to access the game.
 ![]()